Bill Thomas (Alaska politician)

 William A. Thomas Jr. (born June 1, 1947) is a businessman, commercial fisherman, and politician from the U.S. state of Alaska.
-Thomas served as a Republican member of the Alaska House of Representatives from the 5th District, comprising scattered rural and semi-rural communities throughout Southeast Alaska and stretching westward to Prince William Sound, from 2005 to 2013.
-Thomas served in the majority his entire tenure in the House and held multiple chairmanships.
-Thomas gained a seat on the powerful House Finance Committee during his second term and would eventually co-chair the committee.
-Following redistricting, Thomas lost reelection in 2012 by 32 votes to 23-year-old Jonathan Kreiss-Tomkins, a political newcomer who left Yale University to run.
+From 2005 to 2013, he served as a Republican member of the Alaska House of Representatives from the 5th District, comprising scattered rural and semi-rural communities throughout Southeast Alaska and stretching westward to Prince William Sound.
+Thomas was in the majority for his entire tenure in the House and was the chairman of many committees.
+He gained a seat on the powerful House Finance Committee during his second term and eventually co-chaired the committee.
+After redistricting, he lost reelection in 2012 by 32 votes to 23-year-old Jonathan Kreiss-Tomkins, a political newcomer who left Yale University in New Haven, Connecticut to run.

 Early life

 William A. Thomas Jr. was born in Haines, Territory of Alaska on June 1, 1947, and is a lifelong resident of Haines and the surrounding Chilkat Valley.
-He is descended from the Tlingit Natives of nearby Klukwan village.
-Speaking before a Native organization in Juneau about his origins, Thomas once explained "And the Thomas?
+He is descended from the Tlingit natives of nearby Klukwan, a village.
+Speaking before a Native organization in Juneau about his origins, Thomas once said "And the Thomas?
 That came from California".

-Bill Thomas graduated from Haines High School in 1965.
-Shortly thereafter, he briefly attended the University of Alaska before joining the U.S. Army, where he served for two years.
-While in the Army, he served 6 months in Vietnam in 1968 during the Vietnam War.
+Bill Thomas graduated from Haines High School in Haines in 1965.
+Soon afterwards, he briefly attended the University of Alaska in Fairbanks before joining the U.S. Army for two years.
+While in the Army, he served six months in Vietnam in 1968 during the Vietnam War.

 Business career

-Bill Thomas began commercial fishing for a living ca. 1970, and has continued in this line of work ever since.
+Bill Thomas began commercial fishing for a living ca. 1970, and continued in that occupation.
 He has mostly run gillnets and longlines.

-Thomas has also served as chairman and CEO of his village's Native corporate, Klukwan, Inc. This position has led to Thomas serving on the board of directors of a number of the corporation's subsidiaries.
+Thomas has been the chairman and CEO of his village's Native corporation, Klukwan, Inc. The position led to him serving on the board of directors in a number of the corporation's subsidiaries.

 Political career

 Early political career

-Bill Thomas began working as a lobbyist in Juneau ca. 1991, mostly representing small community concerns throughout Southeast Alaska.
-He also spent four years apiece on the Haines Borough assembly (legislative body) and school board.
+Thomas began working as a lobbyist in Juneau ca. 1991, mostly representing small community concerns throughout Southeast Alaska.
+He was on the Haines Borough assembly for four years and the school board for the same amount of time.
 In 2004, Democrat Georgianna Lincoln, who represented the sprawling, rural District C in the Alaska Senate (Lincoln hailed from the Yukon River village of Rampart), did not seek reelection.
-5th District member of the Alaska House of Representatives, Albert Kookesh, filed to run for the Senate, eventually winning.
+Albert Kookesh, a 5th District member of the Alaska House of Representatives filed to run for the Senate, eventually winning.
 Thomas ran for the 5th District House seat, citing his experience as a lobbyist as being beneficial to the position.
-Thomas won election in 2004 by 59 votes over Tim June, a fellow commercial fisherman from Haines, who was active in environmental and watershed issues for many years.
-Thomas would be reelected mostly easily thereafter, including defeating June by an approximately 61 to 38 percent margin in 2008.
+He won election in 2004 by 59 votes over Tim June, a fellow commercial fisherman from Haines, who was active in environmental and watershed issues for quite some time.
+Thomas was reelected mostly easily thereafter, including defeating June by a margin of approximately 61 to 38 percent in 2008.